vinitaparasrampuria/RINGS/custom-snippets/setup-frr.md

 ::: {.cell .markdown}

-Validate the routing by running ping across the network
+Validate the routing by running ping across the network within an Autonomous system:
 :::